espocrm/documentation/docs/user-guide/emails.md

 # Guidelines on using emails

-EspoCRM provides the ability to fetch emails from IMAP mailboxes.
-This makes possible to use EspoCRM as an email client along with the CRM-specific features.
+EspoCRM is designed to be able to work with emails right from within the system without the necessity to use an email client separately.
+Though users may still opt to use an email client and have both sent and received emails synced to Espo.

 In this article: